abcAssess/abcAssess-legal/User-guide.md

 ### Why Keyboard Shortcuts Matter

-When you tap a large on-screen button, students can sometimes see your reaction and figure out when they've answered incorrectly.
-For young children, this can be discouraging — especially late in an assessment when they've already missed a few.
+*A note from Danielle: When you tap a large on-screen button, students can sometimes see your reaction and figure out when they've answered incorrectly.
+For young children, that can be discouraging — especially late in an assessment when they've already missed a few.
+I discovered this by accident, using arrow keys to record responses faster during a real assessment with my own class.
+My students had no idea what I was doing.
+They thought we were playing a game on my phone.
+My expression stayed the same for every answer, so every answer got the same proud smile — and they never once figured out which ones they'd missed.
+That changed how I thought about this tool.
+It wasn't just faster, it was kinder.*

-Keyboard shortcuts let you record responses invisibly.
-Your expression stays the same for every answer.
-To your students, it feels like a game on your phone or tablet.
-They have no idea which answers they got wrong — and that's exactly the point.

-*"Every answer gets the same proud smile."*

 If you're assessing on a phone or tablet without a keyboard, the on-screen buttons are large and easy to tap quickly.
 Most teachers find they can move through a 26-item assessment in under two minutes once they're comfortable with the flow.